ljr1981/elixir_bnfe/README.md

                   *`@`* }* { '**!**' | '**?**' }

 - - - -
 Unquoted atoms start with a colon (:) which must be immediately followed by a Unicode letter or an underscore.
 The atom may continue using a sequence of Unicode letters, numbers, underscores, and @.
 Atoms may end in ! or ?.
 See Unicode syntax for a formal specification.
-Valid unquoted atoms are: :ok, :ISO8601, and :integer?.
+Valid unquoted atoms are: `:ok`, `:ISO8601`, and `:integer?`.

 If the colon is immediately followed by a pair of double- or single-quotes surrounding the atom name, the atom is considered quoted.
-In contrast with an unquoted atom, this one can be made of any Unicode character (not only letters), such as :'🌢 Elixir', :"++olá++", and :"123".
+In contrast with an unquoted atom, this one can be made of any Unicode character (not only letters), such as `:'🌢 Elixir'`, `:"++olá++"`, and `:"123"`.

-Quoted and unquoted atoms with the same name are considered equivalent, so :atom, :"atom", and :'atom' represent the same atom.
+Quoted and unquoted atoms with the same name are considered equivalent, so `:atom`, `:"atom"`, and `:'atom'` represent the same atom.
 The only catch is that the compiler will warn when quotes are used in atoms that do not need to be quoted.

 All operators in Elixir are also valid atoms.
-Valid examples are :foo, :FOO, :foo_42, :foo@bar, and :++.
-Invalid examples are :@foo (@ is not allowed at start), :123 (numbers are not allowed at start), and :(*) (not a valid operator).
+Valid examples are `:foo`, `:FOO`, `:foo_42`, `:foo@bar`, and `:++`.
+Invalid examples are `:@foo` (@ is not allowed at start), `:123` (numbers are not allowed at start), and `:(*)` (not a valid operator).
 - - - -

 ### Numbers